 http://www.yellowpages.com/news.
 The dynamic topic and article name are appended after “news/”.

 Start with the bigger group of pages that you do want to include in the experiment.
-In this case, you would set a substring match to www.yellowpages.com to ensure the experiment runs site-wide.
+In this case, set a substring match to www.yellowpages.com to ensure the experiment runs site-wide.

-The experiment will run on page on your domain that have the substring
+The experiment will run on pages on your domain that have the substring

-www.yellowpages.com, but NOT any pages that have the string
+www.yellowpages.com, but not pages that have the string

-When using “Exclude” in URL targeting, both positive and negative conditions must be met.
-In other words, the visitor must land on a page that matches the included condition but does not match the excluded condition.
+When using Exclude URLs in URL Targeting, both positive and negative conditions must be met.
+In other words, to be included in the experiment, a visitor must land on a page that matches the included condition and does not match the excluded condition.

 .* as your match condition.

-While it's impossible to cover all of the different possibilities this allows for here, we'll provide a small sample.
+It's impossible to cover all of the different possibilities that regular expressions allows, but we'll provide a small sample.

 Let's say you want to target your experiment to pages in your

-Your expression does not need to match the full URL in order to trigger your experiment using Optimizely.
-For example, the regular expression 'x=y' will match all of the following pages:
+Your expression does not need to match the full URL to trigger your experiment using Optimizely.
+For example, the regular expression 'x=y' will match the following pages:

-If you're trying to target a series of pages that can't be included neatly in a substring match or RegEx, consider adding Custom Tags to the pages you want to target, and targeting visitors who land on a page containing that tag.
-Note that Custom Tags are an Audience condition, not a URL Targeting condition, but they can be used to accomplish the same purpose.
+If you're trying to target a series of pages that can't be included neatly in a substring match or regular expression, consider adding Custom Tags to the pages you want to target and targeting visitors who land on a page that contains that tag.
+Custom Tags are an Audience condition, not a URL Targeting condition, but they can be used to accomplish the same purpose.